 Drupal as Middleware: How to Patch Digital Gaps in a Growing Business

 Due to the nature of B2B sales, one of my roles is cold outreach.
 Most of the time my first method of outreach garners no replies.
 However, every so often I will receive a prompt email message or reply over the phone.
 It usually goes something along the lines of: “We already have a web development agency.” or “We are not interested.”
 I often wish I was at a sit-down meeting when these situations arise.
 This is because I simply cannot describe the multi-faceted solutions Drupal can provide, far and above a typical web development agency.
 “You should absolutely stay with them” is my typical response to prospects that have an agency they are happy with.
-I say this because there is so much more Drupal, as a business solution, can provide without even interacting with the frontend of their website.
+I say this because there is so much more that Drupal, as a business solution, can provide without even interacting with the frontend of their website.
 What we often promote with Drupal is its capability to create a more complete digital experience platform (DXP), not just a website.

 What Gartner has to say about the DXP